Best Dog Travel Crate for Car: 6 Safety Picks

 The Lucky Dog Aluminum Dog Crate brings welded aluminum construction at a mid-range price, a meaningful step up in rigidity over plastic for owners who want strength without the premium-brand cost.

-In short: the Petmate Sky Kennel is a well-ventilated, airline-style budget pick that is not crash-rated; the Lucky Dog brings welded aluminum rigidity at a mid price; and the 4x4 North America K9 is a heavy-duty truck-and-SUV build with strong airflow.
+In short: the Petmate Sky Kennel is a well-ventilated, airline-style budget pick that is not crash-rated; the Lucky Dog brings welded aluminum rigidity at a mid price; and the Ferplast Atlas is a moulded-plastic crate shaped for an SUV cargo area, with metal mesh front and back and vented side panels.
 For any of these, the anchoring still matters more than the badge.
 A mid-range crate strapped tightly to the cargo anchors is safer than a premium crate sitting loose.
 The failure mode in real crashes is rarely the crate shattering; it is a sturdy crate sliding or tumbling because nobody tied it down.

 Sizing and Anchoring: Getting It Right